 - Being able to have an Open profile.

 Jobseekers, recruiters, and sales professionals often use LinkedIn Premium accounts to their advantage, but what’s the appeal?

-Insights – See people who have viewed your Profile, who, if contacted correctly, could be your next employer, partner or client.
+- Insights – See people who have viewed your Profile, who, if contacted correctly, could be your next employer, partner or client.
 Do this without giving up your view of who viewed you when in private mode.